logo

 What roles do psychotherapy and medications play?

-We often combine rTMS with psychotherapy, such as CBT, ACT, exposure-based strategies, mindfulness, and skills coaching, to reinforce gains in daily life.
+We often combine rTMS with psychotherapy—such as CBT, ACT, exposure-based strategies, mindfulness, and skills coaching—to reinforce gains in daily life.
 Many patients also continue working with their prescribing provider.
 With your consent, we coordinate care so everything works together.

 What happens during care?

-We explain your findings and outline a plan, usually rTMS plus psychotherapy, tailored to your goals.
+2. Second visit: results & plan.
+We explain your findings and outline a plan — usually rTMS plus psychotherapy — tailored to your goals.

-rTMS sessions typically run five days per week for two weeks, followed by a repeat qEEG/EKG and brief symptom check.
-If you’re improving, we continue in two-week intervals until you and your clinician are satisfied with progress.
+3. Two-week treatment blocks. rTMS sessions typically run five days per week for two weeks, followed by a repeat qEEG/EKG and brief symptom check.
+If you're improving, we continue in two-week intervals until you and your clinician are satisfied with progress.

 What does an rTMS session feel like?